SpacemanTxC/Profile/README.md

 # Tate Capra Full Stack Web Developer Profile

 Hello!
-My name is Tate and I am from Dallas, Texas.
+My name is Tate.

 This is my developer profile giving a background, projects, and other information regarding me as a developer.